escodb/mc2/README.md

 ### Consistency checks

-The key consistency requirement for VaultDB is that, following any write, every existing document path must have a chain of links leading to it in its parent directories.
+The key consistency requirement for EscoDB is that, following any write, every existing document path must have a chain of links leading to it in its parent directories.
 That is, if a doc exists at `/path/to/x`: